gaja-123/FYP2k21_HOME/README.md

 ![JLOPSO I Feature Selection Process](images/Adaptive%20Particle%20swarm%20optimization%20for%20Feature%20Selection%20on%20High%20Dimensional%20Data%20%2C%20a.k.a%20Jump%20Local%20Optima%20Particle%20Swarm%20Optimization%20I%20-%20visual%20selection%20(5).png)
 *(High-level diagram: Sequential steps from feature importance evaluation using SU, feature removal, subspace division, sub-swarm initialization, and iterative optimization with fitness evaluation and local search.)*

-For implementation details, refer to the source code (/source code) in this repository.
+For implementation details, refer to the source code (📘 [JLOPSO 1.ipynb](source%20code/JLOPSO%201.ipynb) – Core implementation notebook for Jump Local Optima Particle Swarm Optimization I (JLOPSO I), updated in 2021) in this repository.
 This workflow enhances efficiency on high-dimensional datasets by promoting diversity and escaping local optima.

 🧑‍💻 Authorship & Collaboration This project, titled “Adaptive Particle Swarm Optimization for Feature Selection on High-Dimensional Data”, was carried out by Gajarajan V Y under the guidance of G. Manikandan.
 The work was completed in collaboration with Chelampalem Sampreeth and Rekkarekula Romeyo, whose contributions supported the development, experimentation, and validation of the proposed algorithm